stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 2 API Security - Securing APIs with API Keys/README.md

 # Lab Video

-If you would rather watch a video that covers this topic, point your browser [here](https://youtu.be/3nUFCOgGlS8).
+If you would rather watch a video that covers this topic, point your browser [here](https://youtu.be/3nUFCOgGlS8). (note: you only need to watch until the 3:00 minute mark for this specific lab).

 # Quiz